pavredd/proxmox-homelab/README.md

 This homelab is built on a **Proxmox VE 8.4.11** hypervisor running on a host with:
 1. **Host Hardware:** 16 vCPUs, 32 GB RAM.
 2. **Networking:**
-   - pfsense provides WAN and LAN segmentation.
+   - pfSense provides WAN and LAN segmentation.
    - WAN interface connected to external network (internet).
    - LAN interface hosts internal lab environment (AD, endpoints, and SIEM).
 3. **Virtual Machines:** 5 VMs (see [VM List](#vm-list))
 4. **Security Stack:**
-   - pfsense with Suricata IPS/IDS
+   - pfSense with Suricata IPS/IDS
    - Wazuh SIEM on Ubuntu Server for centralized log collection, monitoring and dashboards.

 ### VM List